dadrian/dadrian.io/content/_index.md

 +++
 layout = "bio"
 +++
-I am currently at Google, working on adding value to [Chrome Security][chromesecurity].
+I am currently a product manager at Google, working on adding value to [Chrome Security][chromesecurity].
 Despite this, I identify both as an engineer and security researcher.
 I cofounded [Censys][censys], an attack-surface management security startup.
 I left Censys after their [Series A][censys-raise].
 They've